Why Do Certain Foods Cause Acne?

 - Alcohol is loaded with carbohydrates and alcohol itself is pro-inflammatory.

 - Chocolate contains both dairy as well as saturated fats that are pro-inflammatory.

 Best Diets for Acne

 Below are the best diets for acne.
-We put them in order of theoretical efficacy.

 2. Low Glycemic Diet for Acne.
 Low glycemic load diets allow for a higher amount of carbohydrate consumption than a ketogenic diet.
 It emphasizes getting carbohydrates that aren’t processed and easily absorbed by the body.
 200 calories from corn-on-the cob would be considered low glycemic index whereas 200 calories from a beverage made with high-fructose corn syrup would be high-glycemic index.
 Several studies highlight the effectiveness of a low-glycemic index diet for acne.

 One study comparing a low-glycemic diet consisting of 25% energy from protein and 45% from low-glycemic-index carbohydrates with carbohydrate-dense diet found that acne lesions decreased more in the low glycemic index group.
 The group also had a greater reduction in weight and BMI and a greater improvement in insulin sensitivity.16

 Another study found that a low-glycemic index diet decreased total lesion counts, reduced weight, reduced free androgens, and increased insulin-like growth factor binding protein (IGFBP).17 IGFBP binds to IGF-1 and prevents it from causing acne.
 A third study noticed the same increase in IGFBP in people observing a low-glycemic index diet.18